 There are many twists and turns in the development of universities between the post-World War II period and today and the detail of these are beyond the scope of this book.
 However, it is important to point out that just like the establishment of universities in the early Renaissance period and the development of the nascent research culture in the mid-19th century, the way universities changed and are changing today simply mirror developments within the greater society.
 The 1960s and the 1970s saw a growth in the welfare state which and the universities enjoyed some of the consequences of this.

 The polytechnic was a higher educational institution which benefits during this period.
+[In the 20th C. we saw the development of Regional colleges of Technology, of Commerce and of Art.

+Under the control, in the main, of local authorities.
+Many of these colleges amalgamated and became known as ‘polytechnics’.
+Some of these awarded external degrees from the University of London but with the creation of the Council for National Academic Awards (CNAA) polytechnics awarded degrees accredited by the CNAA before eventually gaining their own degree awarding powers] The Polytechnics had some very distinctive features such as the establishment of ‘sandwich degrees’, typicvally of four years duration rather than three in which a whole academic year was spent in an industrial context, making graduates immediately ‘useful’ to an employer on Day 1 of their employment.
+In addition, the polytechics catered very much for the needs of students who could only study part-time and included not only degree level courses but also professional updating courses.
 Polytechnics which were established in the 19th century to deliver mostly undergraduate technical education were expanded.
 A degree from a polytechnic generally did not carry as much status as a degree from a university, although it was strongly argued and accepted to some extent that their engineering degrees were superior to those offered by some universities.
-In any event in 1992 polytechnics were renamed as universities and are generally referred to as new universities or sometime post 1992-universites.
+In any event in 1992 polytechnics were renamed as universities and are generally referred to as new universities or sometime post 1992-universities.
 There was some criticism of this move which was seen as a political manoeuvre and it was claimed that some good polytechnics had been converted into mediocre universities.

 The University Science Park